stem-discord/public/STEM_Rules.md

 </details>

 > **Allowed cases:**
 > Self promotion such as Instagram or Facebook ID, Discord server invite, or general affiliate links are all allowed in your Discord status.
-Political opinions are also allowed.

 <br />